401-project-SGON/Code-Academy-Style-App/README.md

 ### signin route :-

-In this route we required the needed authorization header for the user, this header has username and password to achieve the right authenticated, after that we will return a new token that will be used for user identification.
+In this route, we require an authorization header for the user.
+This header has a username and password to achieve the right authentication.
+After that, we will return a new token that will be used for user identification.

 ```
 router.post('/signin', auth ,(req, res) => {